Epogen

 Epogen Side Effects

-When taking this medication, you might experience mild side effects such as headaches, body aches, cough, or irritation at the injection site.
-These are generally manageable, but if they persist or worsen, consult your healthcare provider.
+When using this medication, some individuals might experience common side effects such as headache, body aches, joint pain, fever, dizziness, cough, or injection site irritation.
+These effects are generally mild, but if they persist or worsen, it is important to consult your healthcare provider for guidance.

 Epogen FAQs